AugustoAnguita/ATHLETE.ExposomeAnalysis.Tutorial/README.md

 First of all:

-It is **very very important** that at the start you select **"*Open in draft mode*" (draft mode)**, at the top left.
+Once inside google colab, it is **very very important** that at the start you select **"*Open in draft mode*" (draft mode)**, at the top left.
 Otherwise, it will not allow you to execute any code block, for security reasons.
 When the first of the blocks is executed, the following message will appear: "*Warning: This notebook was not created by Google.*".
 Do not worry, you should trust the content of the notebook (*NoteBook*) and click "Run anyway".

 Let’s go!